 - Unit 6: Pregnancy, Childbirth, and Postpartum Care

 - Unit 9: Making It Better

-Your final grade is determined by a weighted average of the grades you receive on all the activities noted above.
-To receive credit for this course, in addition to completing all five assignments (assessment activities 1 to 5) and the final exam (assessment activity 6), you must achieve a minimum grade of D (50 percent) on the final exam and an overall grade of D (50 percent) or better for the entire course.
+Your final grade is determined by a weighted average of the grades you receive on these activities.
+To receive credit for this course, in addition to completing all four assignments and the final exam, you must achieve a minimum grade of D (50 percent) on the final exam and an overall grade of D (50 percent) or better for the entire course.
 The weightings for each assignment, the final assessment exercise (exam), and for online participation are as follows: